2016 U.S. Open Beer Championship

 Call for Entries

-This year, the U.S. Open is in a new location, Oxford, OH (Just
+This year, the U.S. Open will be held in Oxford, OH (Just

-and June 12.
+– June 3.
 Each brewery may enter a maximum of 10 beers.
 Entry

-fee will be $60 per beer/cider/root beer.
-A brewery must submit
+fee will be $60 per beer/root beer.
+A brewery must submit a

 Breweries.
 Entry Forms and Rules can be found on the competition